Gupteshwari/finneywallet/README.md

 # finneywallet
-a simple desktop and mobile app to manage your expenses
+A simple desktop and mobile app to manage your expenses